In a reversal of last Thursday, the U.S. markets Tuesday tended to favor energy and reject health care. What a difference a week makes.

 Hertz Global Holdings, Inc. (:HTZN/A) ended up 5.85% or $0.63 at $11.40 on volume of 13,850,000 shares.
 Carl Icahn’s announced purchase of nearly 1 million shares earlier this month likely encouraged Wall Street.
 Hertz says it will split its car and equipment rental operations by the end of June.

-Cheniere Energy, Inc. (AMEX:LNGC) closed up 5.80% or $1.95 at $35.59 on volume of 2,610,000 shares.
-Citigroup Inc. (NYSE:CD) analysts’ confidence in new CEO Jack Fusco likely led Citi to reiterate its “buy” rating on the stock.
+Cheniere Energy, Inc. (AMEX:LNGA) closed up 5.80% or $1.95 at $35.59 on volume of 2,610,000 shares.
+Citigroup Inc. (NYSE:CB) analysts’ confidence in new CEO Jack Fusco likely led Citi to reiterate its “buy” rating on the stock.
 One potential downside - a decrease in hedge fund interest.

 Ionis Pharmaceuticals Inc. (NASDAQ:IONSC) was off -8.07% closing at $22.33 on volume of 3,420,000.
 Unprofitable Ionis needed the damages it lost today when the court ruled against it and partner, Merck & Co.
 Inc. (NYSE:MRKC).
 Chances for Ionis to collect now are considered very slim.